linxia25/cpnt262-a3/README.md

-﻿# CPNT 262 Assignment 2: Dynamic Image Gallery
+﻿# CPNT 262 Assignment 3: Deployed Static Express Website
-By Xia Lin March 3, 2021
+By Xia Lin March 12, 2021

 ## Description
 A website for online sales of high-end furniture!